 Neptune Technology Group is in the process of contacting property owners and strata managers for the site surveys in Whistler.

 The site surveys will be undertaken to gather information on how individual properties are currently serviced and if a water meter upgrade is required.
 In most cases there will be no interruption to your water service during the site survey, however in some instances the water service may be required to be shut off for a short period.

 All surveyors will be in uniform and have proper photo identification.

 Along with the survey process, Neptune may consult with you on specific contact information for the property to ensure all information for your property is captured.

 Water meter upgrade details

 If the site survey deems that a water meter requires an upgrade, the contractor will arrange a separate time to perform the work.
-You will receive an appointment letter after the site surveys have been completed.
+You will receive an appointment letter or phone call after the site surveys have been completed.